slaclab/rogue/docs/src/interfaces/stream/connecting.rst

    *myMaster >> mySlave;

-In some cases rogue entties can serve as both a stream Master and Slave.
+In some cases rogue entities can serve as both a stream Master and Slave.
 This is often the case when using a network protocol such as UDP or TCP.
 Two dual purpose enpoints can be connected together to create a bi-directional data stream using the following command in python: